bevyengine/bevy/crates/bevy_window/README.md

-# Bevy Transform
+# Bevy Window

-Bevy Transform is a component of the [Bevy Engine](https://bevyengine.org/).
+Bevy Window is a component of the [Bevy Engine](https://bevyengine.org/).

 It is not intended for independent use, use it only as a part of [Bevy](https://crates.io/crates/bevy).